 What to Eat on the Keto Diet

 While on the keto diet, you can still enjoy many of your favorite dishes.
 This can include meat, fish and seafood, eggs, cheese, natural fats like butter and olive oil, minimal berries, and vegetables that grow above the ground.
 It’s recommended to keep your carbohydrate intake under 50 grams each day.
+While that may have been difficult in the past, now there are even keto fast food options to make staying in ketosis even easier.

 The main foods to avoid are carb-heavy items like potatoes, pasta, bread, rice, candy, sugary fruits, and beer.